 On April 30, 1873, the land with the house on it was purchased from the Commonwealth by Emma Esther (Howe) Proctor, the wife of leather dealer and real estate investor Thomas Emerson Proctor, to whom Frederick Pope transferred his right to purchase the property.
 The Proctors previously had lived in Peabody.
 On the same day, she sold the remaining 17 foot lot to the west to Frederick Pope, including in the deed a stipulation that the rear of any house built at 329 Beacon could not extend further south than the rear of the house at 327 Beacon.

 Click here for an index to the deeds for 327 Beacon, and click here for further information about the land between the south side of Beacon and Alley 417, from Exeter to Fairfield.

-The Proctors continued to live at 327 Beacon during the 1890-1891 winter season, after which they moved to a new home they had built at 273 Commonwealth.
+Thomas and Emma Proctor and their unmarried children continued to live at 327 Beacon during the 1891-1892 winter season.
+They also maintained a home in Pride’s Crossing.
+By the 1892-1893 season, they had moved to a new home they had built at 273 Commonwealth.

 327 Beacon was not listed in the 1893 and 1894 Blue Books.